 - inclusion of images to show how to position a person with anaphylaxis

 - revised wording regarding the importance of giving the adrenaline (epinephrine) autoinjector first, then asthma medication in a person with severe allergy and asthma

 The childcare version of the course has been approved by the Australian Children's Education and Care Quality Authority (ACECQA) for the purposes of the Education and Care Services National Law, and published in accordance with regulation 137(1)(e) of the Education and Care Services Regulations.

 - A username and password must be obtained from the e-training website registration process to participate in a course.

-- Course participants should read each module carefully then complete the quiz for each module (feedback will be provided after answering each question).
+- Course participants should read each module carefully then complete the quiz.
+You must get each question correct before you can move onto the next module (feedback will be provided after answering each question correctly).

 - Modules may only be completed in order.

 - Upon successful completion of the course (by achieving at least 80% in the final assessment module quiz) each participant will have access to a Certificate of Completion.
 The certificate is available as a PDF file for print or saving as required.
 Each certificate contains a unique QR code that verifies the participant and result.

 - The course may be undertaken at the participant's own pace but it is recommended the modules are completed within a two week period.